 - Nat'l Wildlife Fed'n v.
 Mont.
 Dep't of Envtl.
 Quality, Montana Fifth Judicial Dist.
 Ct., Jefferson County, No. DV-08-10896 (July 21, 2011), representing Barrick Gold's Golden Sunlight Mine.
 The court held that the Montana Constitution does not require costly backfilling of an open pit gold mine, where a supplemental EIS showed environmental harm from acid-rock drainage would result, ending longstanding litigation.
 The court reasoned that as a constitutionally-protected right, a clean and healthful environment outweighed any aesthetic values, stating: "Health is more important than beauty."
 The court further reasoned that it had no authority to elevate one visual perspective over another, stating: "Among permanently located viewers, there may be those who are delighted at the view as they consider the benefits they and their family members have obtained from employment, contribution to the tax base, etc."

 - The General Electric Company and United Nuclear Corporation v.
-United States of America, U.S. Department of the Interior, U.S. Bureau of Indian Affairs, U.S. Department of Energy, and The U.S. Nuclear Regulatory Commission, No. 1:10-CV-00404-MCA-RHS(D. New Mexico, Sept.
+United States of America, U.S. Department of the Interior, U.S. Bureau of Indian Affairs, U.S. Department of Energy, and U.S. Nuclear Regulatory Commission, No. 1:10-CV-00404-MCA-RHS(D. New Mexico, Sept.
 6, 2011) (Order approving Partial Consent Decree and Judgment), representing GE and UNC in a CERCLA cost recovery and contribution claims against the U.S. arising from the former uranium mine known as the Northeast Church Rock Mine in northern New Mexico.
 The mine was operated on land owned by the U.S. from the 1960s through the early 1980s.
-The CERCLA claims sought to hold the U.S. liable as a facility owner and arranger of waste disposal, given that the U.S. expressly authorized uranium mining on this site in 1959 in accordance with a national program coordinated by the U.S. Atomic Energy Commission under the Atomic Energy Act to create and expand a domestic uranium mining industry in the U.S. The partial consent decree approved by the court allocated 33 percent of the CERCLA liabilities to the U.S. government.
+The CERCLA claims sought to hold the U.S. liable as a facility owner and arranger, given that the U.S. expressly authorized uranium mining on this site in 1959 in accordance with a national program coordinated by the U.S. Atomic Energy Commission under the Atomic Energy Act to create and expand a domestic uranium mining industry in the U.S. The partial consent decree approved by the court allocated 33 percent of the CERCLA liabilities to the U.S. government.

 - Mineral Policy Center v.
 Norton, 292 F. Supp.
 2d 30 (D.D.C.
 2003), representing the National Mining Association as an intervenor successfully defending against challenges to the U.S. Interior Department hardrock mining regulations involving issues under NEPA and federal public land statutes.
 The Interior regulations at issue rescinded a controversial discretionary "mine veto" authority, and they allowed mineral exploration activities disturbing up to five acres of land to proceed without site-specific NEPA reviews.